Privacy policy

 • Profile information

-• Fulfillment of contracts: If an agreement on our services has been made for a sole proprietorship, the processing takes place to fulfill the agreement with the sole proprietorship.
+If an agreement on our services has been made for a sole proprietorship, the processing takes place to fulfill the agreement with the sole proprietorship.

-• Comply with legal obligation: The processing is necessary to fulfill our legal obligations under the Accounting Act (1999:1978).
+The processing is necessary to fulfill our legal obligations under the Accounting Act (1999:1978).

-Personal data is stored for this purpose as long as there is an active relationship and for a period of 10 years thereafter to meet our legitimate need to handle and respond to any legal claims.
+Personal data is retained for this purpose as long as there is an active relationship and for a period of 10 years thereafter to meet our legitimate need to handle and respond to any legal claims.
 The relationship is considered active if you have had contact with us in the last 12 months.
-Personal data necessary for accounting is saved for 7 years from the end of the calendar year in which the relevant financial year ended.

 Monitoring and evaluation of the relationship with customers, suppliers, partners and GLEIF